johnrjj/job-manager-dribbble-ui-challenge-july19/README.md

 ## Bonus Update: Watch the 2 Minute Timelapse Video

 Since I get so many questions about my workflow, I decided to record a timelapse of me attempting the challenge.
 The video takes 4 hours and 11 minutes of coding and timelapses it into 2 minutes.
-Hold on tight.
+Hold on tight (There's a longer video at the bottom of the README if this one is too fast for you).

 In the video, I go from a single screenshot and create-react-app (read: from nothing!) to an initial component-based implementation in React in under five hours.